Royally sponsored funeral rites for victims of Thai mass killings

 Each coffin bore a framed photo of a child or adult who was killed by former policeman Panya Kamrab on Oct 6, when he stormed a childcare centre and shot at passers-by in the town of Uthai Sawan, 500km north-east of Bangkok, in the province of Nong Bua Lamphu.

 Armed with a gun and knife, Panya, 34, shot and slashed at anyone who came in his path.
-Thirty-six people were killed, 24 of them children aged two to five.
+Some 36 people were killed, 24 of them children aged two to five.

 The children were napping in three classrooms inside the building when witnesses heard what they thought was the sound of firecrackers some time after midday.